-The inspector saw that staff facilitated visits with family members outside of the centre and home visits were supported.
+The inspector saw that staff facilitated visits with family members outside of the centre.
 Transport and escort services were provided when required.
-The inspector saw where a family member was picked up from the train when needed.

 The inspector saw that residents were encouraged to develop links with the wider community as far as possible.
-This is discussed in more detail under Outcome 10
+This is discussed in more detail under Outcome 10.